-How to Become an In-House Office Ergonomics Evaluator
+How to Become an In-House Office Ergonomics Specialist

-Improve your skill level and competence in becoming a COESp using the Worksite International System of Ergonomic Evaluations.
-Depending on your enrollment level, you’ll have the opportunity to participate in our inclusive small group coaching labs and one: one mentorship program.
+Improve your skill level and competence in becoming a COESp using the Worksite International System of Ergonomic Evaluations (WI*SEE).
+Depending on your enrollment level, you’ll have the opportunity to participate in our inclusive small group coaching labs and one: one mentorship program with me.
 Seats are limited.

 Good Ergonomics is MAGIC!

 Being an in-house ergonomics specialist gives you specialized knowledge in a field that is valuable to all!
 Being able to share your knowledge and help others is even more important.
 Making a positive contribution at work affecting others is high on the engagement scale.
 It makes your work meaningful, gives you a degree of autonomy, allows you to grow in your position while making an impact and connecting with your coworkers.
 Being an in-house ergonomics specialist is MAGIC!

 I’d love to hear from you; if you are an in-house ergonomics evaluator, what are your experiences?
 Did you attend a formal ergonomics certificate program or learn ergonomics through on the job training?
 How have your skills in ergonomics contributed to your workplace?
 Share your Magic below.